 On the concert platform Callum has sung much of the major oratorio repertoire and regularly performs both throughout the country and internationally; highlights include debuts at Tel Aviv Opera House, performing Handel Israel in Egypt with Jerusalem Symphony Orchestra under Laurence Cummings, Polyphemus Acis & Galatea at the Festival de Thiré (William Christie), Acis & Galatea (1732 version) for Basel Kammerorchester (Paul Goodwin) in Paris & Vienna and both Handel Esther and Acis & Galatea at the London Handel Festival.
 His concert repertoire further includes Messiah at Bath Abbey, St Matthew Passion at Symphony Hall, Birmingham, and Israel in Egypt at Salisbury Cathedral and performances of Bach St John Passion Verdi Requiem, Mozart Requiem and Haydn Creation and Rossini Petite Messe Solennelle and Handel La Resurrezione at the Wigmore Hall).

-Engagements in 2016/2017 include Apollo Apolle e Dafne with Concerto Copenhagen at the Copenhagen Opera Festival, a “Shakespeare Prom” with Arcangelo (BBC Proms), Lieutenant Ratcliffe in the new production of Billy Budd for Opera North, Ariodate Serse at St John’s Smith Square, Apollo e Dafne at the Lammermuir Festival, Messiah with the Royal Northern Sinfonia and also with Bournemouth Symphony, Antinoo/Tempo in Il Ritorno d’Ulisse in Patria with Le Concert d’astrée (Haim) at the Théâtre de Champs Elysées, Paris, Commendatore/Masetto Don Giovanni with Les Musiciens du Louvre (Minkowski) at the Opéra Royal de Versailles and Hunding Die Walküre (Act 1) in concert with Bilbao Symphony Orchestra.
-Callum joins the solo ensemble of the Bayerische Staatsoper, Munich for the 2017/2018 season.
+Recent engagements include Apollo Apolle e Dafne with Concerto Copenhagen at the Copenhagen Opera Festival, a “Shakespeare Prom” with Arcangelo (BBC Proms), Lieutenant Ratcliffe in the new production of Billy Budd for Opera North, Ariodate Serse at St John’s Smith Square, Apollo e Dafne at the Lammermuir Festival, Messiah with the Royal Northern Sinfonia and also with Bournemouth Symphony, Antinoo/Tempo in Il Ritorno d’Ulisse in Patria with Le Concert d’astrée (Haim) at the Théâtre de Champs Elysées, Paris, St John Passion (in Madrid) and Commendatore/Masetto Don Giovanni with Les Musiciens du Louvre (Minkowski) at the Opéra Royal de Versailles, Mozart Requiem with Singapore Symphony Orchestra (Suzuki), Bass in Netia Jones staged performances of Messiah for Bergen National Opera and Hunding Die Walküre (Act 1) in concert with Bilbao Symphony Orchestra.